 Clearing guide for Parents and Carers

-It’s August and that much-anticipated ‘exam results time’.
-But if your son or daughter doesn’t get the grades they need to go to their chosen universities, what next?
+When it comes to August and exam results time, what happens if your son or daughter doesn’t get the grades they need?

-Most universities take a lot of applications through this route, and have space on several courses, so there’s a good chance your son or daughter can still study something they’ll enjoy and still get the university experience they want.
+Many universities take applications through this route, so there’s a good chance your son or daughter can still study something they’ll enjoy and get the university experience they want.

 We’ve summarised the main things to know about Clearing below.
 You can also read our Guide to Clearing and Adjustment for more information.